elldi/collibra_tools/README.md

-# Collibra Utilities
+# Collibra Tools

-Various leight weight programs to provide a more seamless Collibra experience from the administration side.
+Various light weight programs to provide a more seamless Collibra experience from the administration side.

 ## Environment Status Dashboard
 * Currently under development.